Shared core and types

 that depends on the feature with the same name in thecrux_core

 crate.
-This is used by its sister library (often calledshared_types
+This is used by this crate's sister library (often calledshared_types

 uniffi-bindgen